 A powerful Japanese sumo wrestler who stormed into the top division and famously toppled a yokozuna with his aggressive, forward-driving style.

-Chiyotairyū Hidemasa announced himself in sumo with the force of a freight train.
-Entering the professional ranks via the prestigious makushita tsukedashi system due to his strong amateur record, he blitzed through the lower divisions.
-His rapid ascent saw him in the top makuuchi division within a year, a rare feat that signaled his raw power.
-Chiyotairyū's style was straightforward and effective: a fierce charge at the tachi-ai (initial charge) aimed to bulldoze opponents off the dohyō.
-His career highlight came swiftly in March 2013 when he shocked the sumo world by defeating reigning yokozuna Harumafuji, earning his first kinboshi (gold star).
-While injuries and consistency challenges prevented a sustained stay at the very highest san'yaku ranks, his peak performance at komusubi and his Technique prize cemented his reputation as a dangerous, explosive opponent capable of beating anyone on his day.
+Chiyotairyū Hidemasa defeated reigning yokozuna Harumafuji in March 2013 to earn his first kinboshi, shocking the sumo world.
+He entered professional sumo via the makushita tsukedashi system due to his strong amateur record.
+He blitzed through the lower divisions and reached the top makuuchi division within a year.
+His style: a fierce charge at the tachi-ai aimed to bulldoze opponents off the dohyō.
+Injuries and consistency challenges prevented a sustained stay at the highest san'yaku ranks.
+His peak at komusubi and a Technique prize showed he could beat anyone on his day.

 1981–1996